 After comment resolution has been completed and documented, any MVS member may request MVS review of the disposition of comments prior to advancement of the draft.

-All substantive comments must be addressed through the comment-resolution process, and the TF/Proposer will document how each substantive issue was resolved before the draft is placed on an MVS agenda.
+All substantive comments must be addressed through the comment-resolution process, and the task force / proposer will document how each substantive issue was resolved before the draft is placed on an MVS agenda.

-MVS Interim Updates: TF/Proposer may present progress reports at MVS meetings to share progress and gather feedback before the specification is finalized.
+MVS Interim Updates: task force / proposer may present progress reports at MVS meetings to share progress and gather feedback before the specification is finalized.

 Final Specification Approval: MVS members will approve the final specification by voting.
-If the vote passes, then the Specification is approved and may be used for model development.
+If the vote passes, then the specification is approved and may be used for model development.

 Stage B. Model Approval

+The level and type of validation shall be commensurate with the model type, intended application, and availability of reference data.
+Detailed validation expectations are defined in the WECC Criteria for Acceptance of New Dynamic Models.

 Implementation in Multiple Platforms: The model should be implemented and benchmarked in at least two major commercial software tools.
 Implementation in PSLF, PowerWorld, and PSS®E is expected whenever practicable.
 Where full implementation across all primary WECC study platforms is not yet complete, but is underway, the remaining vendor(s) are encouraged to share their implementation plan and anticipated timeline prior to final approval.

 Validation with Data: The model is validated against field test results, OEM studies, or equivalent reference data.